Deepak858/project2/README.md

-# creation
+# New-project
-This is new repository create for Practise.
+This Project is new repository create for Practise from local system.